 Internships in Israel

-Below is a list of organizations with which participants may pursue internships:
+Below is a list of organizations that are possible placements:

 Negev Institute for Strategies of Peace and Development – NISPED was founded in 1998 and is a non-profit association which promotes peace and development, focusing on the centrality of the civil society.
 NISPED serves as a center for education, training and project development for societies in transition.